Skip to main content

 “ Talk to me.
 Please.
 You can’t…” Pratap’s voice stunned Jaivanta.

 He was the one who had carried the unconscious Survi from the floor back to her guest room.
 He had been worried sick and trying to shake her awake.
 Even sprinkling water made her open her eyes once and see him and murmur " Ra...Ra...." and she closed her eyes again.
-He touched her burning forehead his hand still holding hers as a teardrop appeared at the corner of his eyes.
+He touched her burning forehead, his hand still holding hers, as a teardrop appeared at the corner of his eyes.
 Jaivanta had noticed that even when Hansa didn't.
-He loves her for real?
+Does he love her for real?

 The Doctor examined her.